Get all the latest data for Lisbon

 Do I need a specific visa to buy property in Lisbon right now?

-You do not need any specific visa to buy property in Lisbon in January 2026, and you can legally purchase real estate even if you are in Portugal on a tourist visa or short-stay Schengen status.
+You do not need a specific visa to buy property in Lisbon in June 2026, and a foreigner can buy as a tourist or non-resident.

 Does buying property help me get residency and citizenship in Lisbon in 2026?